2 Days in Bruges, Belgium: Best Things to Do, See & Eat

 Photo by yaili

-5. Drink local beer
+5. Drink Belgian Beer

-6. Eat Flemish food
+6. Eat Flemish Food

 Foodies, make sure to bring your appetites, because Flemish food is fantastic